Want to Become a Field Technician?

 UltraInsights hosts trainings for anyone who would like to become a carcass ultrasound field technician.
 We are currently the industry’s leader in pass rates at certification and hold our trainees to the ultimate standard.
-We try to schedule training 6 to 9 weeks prior to certification to provide adequate time to practice and prepare.
+We try to schedule training 6 to 9 weeks before certification to provide adequate time to practice and prepare.
 Training is hosted in small groups to allow for more individualized time.
-Pre-training materials are sent prior to training as well as post training help with refining technique before certification.
+Pre-training materials are sent prior to training as well as post-training help with refining techniques before certification.

 How much business will I get in the first year?